djessy212/wireframing/README.md

 Use High-Fidelity Wireframes:
 → When you're refining the design for usability testing, stakeholder approval, or ready for handoff to developers.

+What type of wireframes was used in the example?.
+The wireframe is a High Fidelity Wireframes